 How to make in the crock pot

-I make this recipe on the stovetop and also frequently in a crock pot.
-Here are brief instructions for how to adapt this easy recipe for the slow cooker.
+Here are brief instructions for how to easily adapt this recipe for the slow cooker.

 Step 1: In a pan or slow cooker with sautée function, brown sausage over medium high heat.
 Remove and set aside.
 In drippings, sautee onion, bell pepper and celery until tender (5-7 minutes).